danwwagner/KSURCTJavaCode/README.md

 * The I key will increase the throttle on the left motor.
 * The Q key will decrease the throttle on the left motor.
 * The E key will decrease the throttle on the right motor.
+* The X key will open or close the claw (if it is closed or open, respectively).

 #### Events
 * In the case of a disconnection from the robot, the GUI will display an error message and allow a retry.